-Fig. 3 shows the 10 MHz component of the total electric field strength in comparison with the individual linear polarization directions "north- south" and "east-west".
+Fig. 3 shows the 10 MHz component of the electric field strength in the individual linear polarization directions "north-south", "east-west" and "vertical".
 The total field strength pattern is remarkably symmetric in spite of the intrinsic asymmetry of the geomagnetic emission mechanism.
 A more quantitative view of the radial dependence of the emission is depicted in Fig. 4.